Wishes Messages Sayings

 • “I will be calling you in the next week to check in on you and see how you are doing.”

-• “I am going to work on trying to help you find a new job.”
+• “I am going to work try to help you find a new job.”

 • “I will bring by some soup for you and the family tomorrow, so you don’t need to worry about cooking.”